-Using Docker for more on Apple Silicon
+Using Docker on Apple Silicon

 Recently I have been using my new M1 Macbook Air as my primary development machine.
 This is in addition to my primary Intel based desktop machine and so when I started the ritual of installing my standard development tools I hit a bit of a snag.